 My work is sometimes collaborative, and often deals with challenging subject matter regarding our responsibilities as individuals, as communities, and universally.
-I seek to find alternative points of view in order to critically analyse and create new conversations around humanity’s shared responsibilities.
-Key components of my practice include painting, drawing, research, film, editing, and sound design.
+I seek to find alternative points of view in order to critically analyse and create new conversations around issues that concern me.

-Photo by H. Powell
+Photo credit: Helena.
+Powell

 Bernie Masterson / A Brief CV